 Florence, the capital city of Tuscany in Italy is famous for Renaissance art, architecture, and sculpture.
 Thus Florence is known as Cradle of Renaissance.
-This stunningly, the romantic city attracts millions of tourists every year.
+This stunningly, romantic city attracts millions of tourists every year and therefore it should be included in your 10 days Italy itinerary.
 In this article, I am going to take a Quick Florence Tour – Cradle of Renaissance.

 Florence contains numerous museums, cathedrals, bridges, monuments, art, sculptures and architectural wonders.
 Florence is also famous for Tuscany gourmet, artworks from Michelangelo, handmade jewelry, leather products and world famous wine from Tuscan vineyards.